Racinettee/inspirit.machine/README.md

 inspirit.machine
 ================

-An engine I'm working on that uses LLVM/Clang to Jit C++
+An engine that uses LLVM/Clang to Jit C++
 ========================================================

 The system uses clang to compile c++ to llvm bitcode.
 LLVM is used to load bitcode, get a pointer to an init function